imdhemy/imdhemy.github.io/_posts/php/2021-09-09-how-to-test-elasticsearch-in-php-apps.md

 $handler = MockHandler::_mockTemplate_('index_document');
 ```

-Just provide the template name to the static method, and it will do the rest for you.
+Just provide the template name to the [static method][13], and it will do the rest for you.
 [The template][6] is a PHP file that returns an array representing the expected client response.

 **Here is an example of a unit test**